Tirunelveli–Bilaspur Express

-The 22619 / 22620 Tirunelveli–Bilaspur Superfast Express is an express express train belonging to Indian Railways Southern Railway zone that runs between and in India.
+The 22619 / 22620 Tirunelveli–Bilaspur Superfast Express is an express train belonging to Indian Railways Southern Railway zone that runs between and in India.

 It operates as train number 22620 from Tirunelveli Junction to Bilaspur Junction and as train number 22619 in the reverse direction, serving the states of Kerala, Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra and Chhattisgarh.

 Coaches

 The 22620 / 19 Tirunelveli–Bilaspur Express has one AC 2-tier, two AC 3-tier, 12 sleeper class, four general unreserved and two SLR (seating with luggage rake) coaches and two high capacity parcel van coaches.
 It does not carry a pantry car.

 LHB rake is allotted for the service from 3 June 2018.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 22620 Tirunelveli Junction–Bilaspur Junction Express covers the distance of 2151 km in 37 hours 10 mins (58 km/h) and in 37 hours 25 mins as the 22619 Bilaspur Junction–Tirunelveli Junction (57 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.